Sea of Mystery

 Sea of Mystery is a 1981 role-playing game adventure for Tunnels & Trolls published by Flying Buffalo.

 Plot summary

-Sea of Mystery is a solo adventure in which the player character has encounters on the high seas, including pirates, slave galleys, and storms.
+Sea of Mystery is a solo adventure in which the player character encounters pirates, slave galleys, storms and more on the high seas.

 Reception

+Anders Swenson reviewed Sea of Mystery for Different Worlds magazine and stated that "I liked this adventure.
+Actually, I like the solo adventures that Flying Buffalo publishes generally, and this booklet is of similar quality to the other adventures in the line.
+Specifically, though, it provides a relatively low-key interlude between adventures which are a bit deadlier.
+This solo adventure features color and playability over danger and gross rewards.
+It is a good buy, especially when you consider the price."

 Russ Williams reviewed Sea of Mystery in The Space Gamer No. 49.
 Williams commented that "The situations are quite varied.
 I found one or two a bit hard to swallow, and some seemed contrived.
 However, it is basically a good, solid adventure with a welcome change in format from most other Flying Buffalo solo dungeons.
 I recommend it."